Kushaba Moses Mworeko: Outing and asylum

-Following that write-up by the Ugandan-based tabloid, Jim Burroway of Box Turtle Bulletin wrote a piece in which he criticised Red Pepper of "gay-baiting and gay-bashing journalism" and for "grossly distorting that same interview in its write-up."
+Following that write-up by the Ugandan-based tabloid, Jim Burroway of Box Turtle Bulletin wrote a piece in which he criticized Red Pepper of "gay-baiting and gay-bashing journalism" and for "grossly distorting that same interview in its write-up."

 In response to the distorted version provided in the Red Pepper write-up, Wayne Besen, activist and Founding Executive Director of Truth Wins Out accused Red Pepper of "sparking anti-gay witch-hunts"; "a vile smear campaign"; and called for the paper to be closed with the following criticism:

 "In all my years of activism, this has got to be the most disgusting, immoral, vile, smear campaign that I have ever witnessed.
 The Red Pepper should be immediately shut down for its libelous reporting and slimy journalism.
 This hit piece shows that we must redouble our efforts to stop the hate campaign that has infected Uganda and other nations in Africa.
 We must ensure that U.S. evangelicals stop spreading their special brand of murderous love on this continent.

 Clearly, Moses’ life is in grave danger.
 The United States government should put Moses on the fast-track to citizenship to keep him from being slaughtered."

 Courted by the U.S. media following that exposé which has garnered attention both in the U.S. and Uganda, Mworeko gave an interview to KPFA's journalist Ann Garrison about his predicament and the situation for LGBT Ugandans back home.
 In that interview, published in OpEdNews on 28 November 2010, Mworeko reiterated the danger on his life if he is to ever return to Uganda.
 He went on to state that certain newspapers such as "Red Pepper, Uganda's Rolling Stone, and the Onion, which published pictures and addresses of those they called Uganda's Top Homos" are known for outing those they suspect to be gay and putting their lives in danger.
 Even heterosexual advocates for LGBT rights such as Bishop Senyonjo have been wrongly labeled as gay just because he supports LGBT rights, and these "witch hunting tabloids in Uganda" have kept asking the government to hang the gays.